EverCabarcas/SoutherCodeTest/README.md

 The ESLint configuration is defined in eslint.config.js.
 It includes rules for Prettier integration and custom rules for JavaScript files.

+### Redis

+Ensure you have installed the redis in your local.
+Install Redis using Homebrew:
+brew install redis

+Start the Redis server:
+brew services start redis

+Verify that Redis is running:
+redis-cli ping

 ### Prettier

 The Prettier configuration is defined in .prettierrc.
 It specifies the code formatting rules such as single quotes, no semicolons, and a print width of 80 characters.